 Driver Carl Simpson accepted Collins’ challenge and successfully climbed the pole.
 When Simpson returned to the ground, Collins gave him the money and then pointed to the base of the rusty flagpole and told Carl he was a lucky man.
 Simpson though, was an experienced steeplejack who made his living climbing such things.
 Simpson told Collins that he had seen the rust but also noticed that there was just enough good metal in one particular spot to support his weight.
 All he had to do was stay on that side of the flagpole and climb right above that bit of good metal.

 You can see the whole flagpole in the photo below.

-The #6 Ford sedan was driven by Max Naden of Ponca City, Oklahoma and the #89 was a 1934 Ford sedan driven by Dick Walker of Arkansas City, Kansas.
+The #6 Ford sedan was driven by Max Naden of Arkansas City, Kansas and the #89 was a 1934 Ford sedan owned by Rocky Rockhold and driven by Dick Walker both of Arkansas City, Kansas.
 Note the flagpole on the infield at right in this photograph taken in 1955- Gary Virden photo from the Larry Brooks Collection